Micro Weddings - the way forward (at least for the near future)

 What is a micro wedding?

 A micro wedding is a beautiful and intimate occasion.
-It will involve no more than 20 guests, (subject to Government restrictions which may be as few as 6, but this is changing regularly) If you are just starting your planning you can still have the day of your dreams by being as creative as you wish on a small and intimate scale.
+Normally, an intimate wedding would involve no more than 20 guests, (subject to Government restrictions which may be as few as 6 or as many as 30, but this is changing regularly) If you are just starting your planning you can still have the day of your dreams by being as creative as you wish on a small and intimate scale.
 Your celebrant will create for you a truly bespoke ceremony that will be in keeping with your personalities, your style, and your wishes.

 The Guest List